Are the Few Remaining U.S. Sailing Yacht Brands Circling the Drain?

 True, few buyers would be elated over losing $10K on a $100K, and even less so losing $100K on an unfulfilled million dollar contract.
 But to put 10% at risk is usually manageable for someone in a position to “afford” the full-ticket sale price of a discretionary luxury purchase, in the first place.

-However, if you, as a buyer, are required to put up more than that as a deposit, or if you’re required to make periodic “progress” payments during the build, you have to be particularly careful when buying a built-to-order boat or yacht.
+However, if you, as a buyer, are required to put up more than that as a deposit, or if you’re required to make periodic “progress” payments during the build, you have to be particularly careful when entering into a purchase for a boat or yacht that is to be built-to-order.

 First and foremost, you must have a clear written agreement as to delivered price, all included options and features, and a firm final delivery date (often called a “drop dead date”), after which you have the option of cancelling the order and receiving a full refund of all monies paid to date.

 Note that I said you should have “the option”.
-This is because you may ultimately decide that, even though the builder is far behind schedule on completion and delivery, you really want the boat and are prepared to wait, just not forever.
+You may ultimately decide that, even though the builder is far behind schedule on completion and delivery, you really want the boat and are prepared to wait, just not forever.
 The drop-dead date in the sales contract assures that you won’t have to wait ad infinitum for your boat because the manufacturer just can’t get it done.
-And if you think that can’t happen, just take a look at the history of builders like Catalina which end up stalled with a dozen or more partially completed boats on their workshop floor — boats being built on contracts with significant payments outstanding to collect when those units are completed and delivered.
+And if you think that can’t happen, just take a look at the history of builders like Catalina which end up stalled with a dozen or more partially completed boats on their workshop floor, boats being built on contracts with significant payments outstanding to collect when those units are completed and delivered.
 Again, more on that later.

-There are also several important additional steps you can (and should) take to protect your interests, under the Uniform Commercial Code (UCC), which has been adopted, in part or in whole, by most states in the U.S. These steps are straightforward and focus on establishing a preferred first security interest in the boat during the period of time it is still in-process and could otherwise potentially fall subject to claims of creditors, should the builder fail financially.
+There are several important additional steps you can (and should) take to protect your interests, under the Uniform Commercial Code (UCC), which has been adopted, in part or in whole, by most states in the U.S. These steps are straightforward and focus on establishing a preferred first security interest in the boat during the period of time it is still in-process and not yet in your possession.
+If you don’t achieve this type of secured interest in the work-in-process, your deposit and any interim payments could be subject to the superseding claims of secured creditors, should the builder fail financially.

 Of course, you will not only have to bear the added cost(s) of proceeding under the UCC, you will generally have to push hard to gain the necessary cooperation from the dealer and/or the manufacturer involved.
-Consequently, you will need to gain agreement to cooperate from the dealer and the manufacturer before you place the order and pay your initial deposit.
+But keep in mind that you will need to gain cooperation from the dealer and the manufacturer before you place the order and pay your initial deposit.

-Which means you would have to be paid out before any of the proceeds of liquidation went to satisfy unsecured claims, for example, those for materials and fittings supplied by vendors to the boat manufacturer.
+Your preferred first secured interest and lien would mean you would stand in line before and have to be paid out fully before any of the proceeds of liquidation went to satisfy unsecured claims, for example, those for materials and fittings supplied by vendors to the boat manufacturer.

 Nothing in life is completely without some risk…

 Admittedly, it’s not a perfect solution, as there might not be sufficient value in liquidation to pay you out 100%.
 And it certainly won’t get you a completed boat.
-The most it would do is preserver you investment to date, but you’d then need to take possession and find a way to get the build completed.
+The most it does is preserve your investment to date.
+You would then need to take possession of the build in process and find a way to get the boat or yacht completed.
 Still, it’s better than the alternative which, for unsecured creditors, is usually losing everything they’ve invested.

-Whether what you stand to get, in the instance, would be worth the effort and hard costs of establishing a preferred first security interest in the boat you’ve ordered and partially paid for, is worth it, depends on how much in dollars is at stake.
+Whether what you stand to get, in the instance, would be worth the effort and hard costs of establishing a preferred first security interest, depends on how much money is at stake.
 And that depends on your net worth and resources.

-If you’re in a position to sustain, say, a five hundred thousand dollar loss without much noticing it, then perhaps the extra time and dollar cost of obtaining a preferred first secured interest isn’t worth the extra cost and effort.
+If you’re in a position to sustain, say, a five hundred thousand dollar loss without much noticing it, then perhaps the extra time and costs of obtaining and perfecting a preferred first secured interest isn’t worth the extra cost and effort.
 Understand that it’s entirely your call.
 Just don’t delude yourself into thinking a business failure will never overtake the firm manufacturing your boat.
-It never happens… until it does.
+Yes, it never happens… until it does.
 And nobody ever loses money in a boat deal gone bad… until they do.

 — Phil Friedman